 Britain’s Dwain Chambers will join the United States’ world record holder Tim Montgomery and the Olympic and world champion Maurice Greene in an event in which the winner is guaranteed $500,000, nearly 10 times what the gold medallist in the world championships in Paris will earn.
 Nine other events, including the triple jump in which Jonathan Edwards is expected to compete, will split a prize purse of $3.5m.

-Organisers are predicting a sell-out crowd of 85,000 at the meeting on September 20 in the Luzhniki Stadium, the arena for the 1980 Olympics and the centrepiece of Moscow’s bid for the 2012 games, for which its rivals are expected to include London.
+Organizers are predicting a sell-out crowd of 85,000 at the meeting on September 20 in the Luzhniki Stadium, the arena for the 1980 Olympics and the centerpiece of Moscow’s bid for the 2012 games, for which its rivals are expected to include London.

 The event is being staged with the assistance of Stellar, the British-based management company headed by the former European 200m champion John Regis.
 “Moscow wants to show it can put on the best meeting in the world to help promote their Olympic bid,” said Stellar’s Mark Brodie.
 “It’s going to be spectacular.”

 Check out the book How to Keep Writing